-Exubera® commercialization readiness costs are start-up manufacturing costs we have incurred in our Exubera® dry powder manufacturing facility and our device contract manufacturing locations in preparation for commercial production.
-We do not anticipate incurring any additional costs related to commercialization readiness in lieu of the expected commercial launch of Exubera®.
+Exubera® commercialization readiness costs are start up manufacturing costs we have incurred in our Exubera® Inhalation Powder manufacturing facility and our Exubera® Inhaler device manufacturing locations in preparation for commercial production.
+We do not anticipate incurring any additional costs related to commercialization readiness in connection with the ongoing commercial launch of Exubera®.
 We expect that remaining commercialization readiness costs previously incurred will be amortized through November 2007.